Posted by: Evan Tarver, Fit Small Business

 Step 4: Set Realistic Goals and Objectives for Your Assistant

 Goal setting is a great way to keep your team focused.
 Just make sure to set realistic and achievable goals to keep morale high.
-For example, you may set your assistant a goal of increasing Twitter followers by 10% each month.
+For example, as part of your social media marketing strategy, you may set your assistant a goal of increasing Twitter followers by 10% each month.
 This will help set expectations as well as give them something to work towards.

 Step 5: Be Patient and Respect the Learning Curve

 This applies even if your real estate assistant has 10 years of experience.
 Every industry is different and markets are constantly changing.
-Be patient and do your part in guiding your assistant as he or she learns new skills and gets used to your unique workflow.
+Be patient and do your part in guiding your assistant as he or she learns new skills, adjusts to any technology that's unfamiliar, and gets used to your unique workflow.

 Having a plan and being patient are important to developing a successful working relationship between you and your new assistant.
 Let the process be the first step and a springboard in a long journey of hiring and growth for your business!

 Are you currently trying to find the right real estate assistant for your company?
 Or maybe you’re not even sure you need an assistant yet.
 This article will help.